Discover the most beautiful towns and villages in Tuscany in this unmissable guide (even if you are exploring Tuscany without a car)

 The town of Montepulciano is surrounded by classic Tuscan scenery and vineyards that produce some of the best wines in Italy, the most famous of which is Nobile di Montepulciano.
 As you pass historic buildings, restaurants, boutique shops and wine shops, you’ll have panoramic views of the lush valley below.

-Head to the Piazza Grande in the center of town where locals congregate in the early evening and you might catch a local festival.
+Head to the Piazza Grande in the centre of town where locals congregate in the early evening and you might catch a local festival.
 Have dinner at Ristorante la Grotta near the famous renaissance Church of San Biagio overlooking the countryside.

 Plan on spending a night or two at the Agriturismo Villa Mazzi just minutes outside of town.
 The view of San Biagio and the town of Montepulciano at night from Villa Mazzi is stunning.